chaoss/wg-dei/demographic-data/README.md

-# Category: Diversity and Inclusion
+# Category: Diversity, Equity, and Inclusion

 ## Definitions
 Some of the language we use, and what we mean.